compmem/smile/docs/tutorial.rst

 called the :py:class:'~smile.state.Meanwhile' state.
 A Meanwhile is a Parent state that will run its children serially(one after the other) in parallel with the previous state, and cancel its children when the previous state has ended.
-Earlier in the experiment we made use of the UntilDone state when creating an instructions screen.
+Earlier in the experiment we made use of the :py:class:`~smile.state.UntilDone` state when creating an instructions screen.
 An UntilDone is a Parent state that will run its children serially(one after the other) in parallel with the previous state, just like the Meanwhile, but once its children are done running it will cancel the previous state(the opposite of the Meanwhile).
 Both states will be useful in different situations but it takes some time to master when each one is the most useful.

 .. note::